Installing on Visual Studio Code

 3. After a successful install, the Bito logo appears in the Visual Studio Code pane.

-<img src="https://2860197046-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FYgNBTrPKG0DuVdAyDvSa%2Fuploads%2FhKqWVGtnM77IwKTs7GBM%2Fimage.png?alt=media&#x26;token=551802db-1ab3-4060-a8fd-314c97ab57d0" alt="" data-size="original">
+<img src="/files/egnYcvgNbSj4JwdR4GAG" alt="" data-size="original">

 4. Click the Bito logo to launch the extension and complete the setup process.
 You will either need to create a new workspace if you are the first in your company to install Bito or join an existing workspace created by a co-worker.
-See [managing-workspace-members](https://docs.bito.ai/help/account-and-settings/managing-workspace-members "mention")
+See [Managing workspace members](/help/account-and-settings/managing-workspace-members.md)

 {% hint style="info" %}